markkariuki/JIRANI.KE/readme.md

 ##user stories
 1.Sign in to the application to start using.

 2.Set up a profile about me and a general location and my neighborhoodname.

-3.Find a list of different businesses in my neighborhood.
+3.Find a list of different businesses in my neighborhood

 4.Rate the different Businesses.

 5.Find the contact Information of different handymen ie Electricians.

 6.Leave a review for the different handymen .

-7.Find contact Information for the health department and Police 8.authorities near my neighborhood.
+7.Find contact Information for the health department and Police.

+8.authorities near my neighborhood.

 9.Create Posts that will be visible to everyone in my neighborhood.

 10.Change My neighborhood when I decide move out.

 11.Only view details of a single neighborhood.

 ## Getting Started